 As always, this is a quick overview of the ingredients needed to make the best no-bake, sugar-free lemon pie!
 For the complete, printable instructions scroll to the recipe card below.
 For this recipe you will need:

 • Butter: I use unsalted butter for this recipe.
-You will need this in the crust, as well as the lemon curd filling.
+You will need melted butter in the crust, as well as room temperature butter in the lemon filling.

-• Almond Flour: this is used in the crust and keeps this recipe low carb, gluten free and keto-friendly.
+• Almond Flour: this is used in the pie crust and keeps this recipe low carb, gluten free, and keto-friendly.
 If those dietary concerns do not apply to you it is possible to substitute crushed graham crackers if you prefer.

 • Egg Yolks: You will need the egg yolks only from size large eggs.
 For the best results, allow the yolks to come to room temperature before using.